A Beginner's Guide to Crafting With Clay

 - If they do not stick, you may need to take your beauty tool and press down and smooth the body parts onto the shell.

 Step 6: Detail the Shell

 - Flip over the turtle and start to make designs in the shell with your razor blade.
 You can make a diamond shape on top and continue on with the diamond shape along the sides, or you can make squiggles or other shapes.
 This is your turtle—you can design the shell how you want.

 - Make sure you don't press hard enough to go through the shell but hard enough that you can see your design.

 - If you have any oven-safe beads or other shiny items, you can use those to decorate your shell as well.
 Have fun with it and be creative.

 Step 7: Complete Your Turtle

-- After your turtle is done, you will want to bake it in the oven at 275 degrees Fahrenheit for about a half an hour.
+- After your turtle is done, you will want to bake it in the oven at 275 degrees Fahrenheit for about half an hour.
 Make sure you let it cool completely before handling it, as clay sculptures are very fragile after they come out of the oven!

 - If you have any glaze, you can glaze your turtles after they've cooled completely, or you leave them as they are for a more natural clay look.

 Congratulations on your first turtle!
-Hope you have lots of fun with crafting your turtles and finding other things to craft!
+Hope you have lots of fun crafting your turtles and finding other things to craft!